Kumba cuts dividend, but stays optimistic it can help resolve Transnet crisis - Miningmx

 Kolomela ended the 12 months to December 31 producing 17% less iron ore than in 2021.
 The decline in production contributed towards an 8% decline in output from Kumba to 37.8 million tons (Mt).
 Combined with weaker prices and logistical problems, Kumba reported today a 55% decline in basic earnings for its 2022 financial year.

 The dividend for 2022 was consequently impacted.
 Whereas Kumba paid out 100% of headline earnings for 2021, it said today a total dividend of R16.30/share would be paid.
-This was equal to 80% of headline earnings which came in 46% lower at R56.19/share.
+This was equal to 80% of headline earnings which came in 46% lower at R56.19/share, just below stated guidance.

 “Enhancing our rain readiness has served us well,” said Zikalala in a media call today who added that the planning at Sishen, Kumba’s flagship mine, had been copied and implemented at Kolomela.